borbe/paylocity-challenge/README.md

 The value for each of these environment variables must be manually entered before executing the tests.
 Test Execution Config is managed by the file: `protractor-grid.conf.js`.
-(this file is located in https://github.com/borbe/paylocity-test-fwk, ./node_modules/paylocity-test-fwk/)
+(this file is located in https://github.com/borbe/paylocity-test-fwk, ./node_modules/paylocity-test-fwk/) This repository contains the core framework and configuration as well as generic reusable action step definitions.

 By default, if you do not include `BROWSER`, the framework will use chrome as the default browser.